 Relations may be either directed or nondirected.
-The relation is nondirected if a tie is either present or absent between each actor pair ( $X{ij} = X{ji}$ for all i,j pairs).
+The relation is nondirected if a tie is either present or absent between each actor pair ($X{ij} = X{ji}$ for all i,j pairs).
 A directed relation consists of measurements where the orientation of the ties between actors is meaningful.
-In this case $X{ij}$ need not equal $X{ji}$ .
+In this case X{ij} need not equal X{ji} .
 An example of a nondirected relationship would be "has sex with"; a directed relationship would be "sells drugs to".
 With local network data there is often a directionality implied by the study design (separate from the relationship itself), such that respondents may be viewed as "sending" the relationship and their nominated partners as "receiving".
 We will use an example based on directed data here, but the approach is easily extended to undirected relationships.

-A social network can be represented as a graph, G, consisting of a set of nodes joined by lines or arcs.
+Figure 1 depicts three common forms of representation for network data, using a hypothetical directed network containing ten actors identified by location (urban/rural).
+The first representation is a graph, G, consisting of a set of nodes joined by lines or arcs.
 The actors in N are the nodes in the graph.
-Relational ties are represented graphically by connecting two nodes with a directed line, $i \rightarrow j$ , indicating that actor i initiates a relationship towards, or chooses, actor j.
-Nondirected relationships are typically represented by a nondirected line, i-j.
-Figure 1 depicts the graph representation for a hypothetical nondirected network containing actors identified by sex.

-The network can also be represented in a two-dimensional array called a sociomatrix or adjacency matrix, denoted by X with elements $X{ij}$ .
+Relational ties are represented graphically by connecting two nodes with a directed line, $i \rightarrow j$, indicating that actor i initiates a relationship towards, or chooses, actor j.
+(Nondirected relationships are typically represented by a nondirected line, $i \rightarrow j$.)
+The network can also be represented in a two-dimensional array called a sociomatrix or adjacency matrix, denoted by X with elements X{ij} .
 If self-relations are disallowed, the main diagonal of the sociomatrix is ignored.
-For a nondirected relations one may assume that $X{ji} = X{ij}$ for all (i,j) pairs, or ignore the lower triangle, restricting analysis to those $X{ij}$ for which i < j.
-Table 1 provides the sociomatrix corresponding to the graph in Figure 1.

-The sociomatrix can be collapsed into a mixing matrix or contact matrix.
-Rows and columns of the sociomatrix are aggregated within attribute classes, resulting in a smaller matrix in which cell entries $t{ab}$ indicate the total number of ties in a network among actor pairs with attributes a and b:
+For a nondirected relation one may assume that $X{ji} = X{ij}$ for all (i,j) pairs, or ignore the lower triangle, restricting analysis to those X{ij} for which i < j.
+The sociomatrix are aggregated within attribute classes, resulting in a smaller matrix in which cell entries t{ab} indicate the total number of ties in a network among actor pairs with attributes a and b: